 As his language skill progresses, Ahmad (along with the audience) understands more and more words.
 Until one day, he’s finally able to respond and join his fellow travellers’ banter — much to the surprise of the Norsemen.
 Apart from giving the audience ears, the montage is also a testimony to the character’s intelligence, wit and patience.
-As much of a trope it has become, thank Odin for the montage.
-Who wants to witness the trials and tribulations of learning a new language in real-time?
+As much of a storytelling trope as it has become, thank Odin for the montage.
+Who wants to witness the trials and tribulations of learning a new language in real time?

 8. Story Time